shadxx7/sen-backend/README.md

 # SEN Backend

+Backend for an Open Faculty Directory Web App.
+Done as a project for a Software Engineering Course.

+Frontend is available here: https://github.com/statebait/sen-frontend

 ## For Development

 - You need Node & Yarn to run this application.
 Download them here - [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com).